Eigenvarieties for non-cuspidal modular forms over certain PEL Shimura varieties

-The paper is organized as follow.
+The paper is organized as follows.
 In Section~\ref{sec: analytic} we study the situation over $\C$.
-Even if, strictly speaking, we do not need the results over the complex numbers, we find it convenient and instructive to analyze the situation.
-All the basic idea of the paper (except one cohomological computation) are already visible in this section.
-We introduce the Shimura varieties we will work with and we prove a theorem which bounds from above the corank of an automorphic forms with the corank of its weight, generalizing the main results of \cite{WeiVek} to PEL Shimura varieties.
-We introduce in great generality the Fourier--Jacobi expansion which will allows us to study the Siegel morphism.
+Even if, strictly speaking, we do not need the results over the complex numbers, we find it convenient and instructive to analyse the situation.
+All the basic ideas of the paper (except one cohomological computation) are already visible in this section.
+We introduce the Shimura varieties we will work with and we prove a theorem which bounds from above the corank of an automorphic form with the corank of its weight, generalising the main results of \cite{WeiVek} to PEL Shimura varieties.
+We introduce in great generality the Fourier--Jacobi expansion which will allow us to study the Siegel morphism.
 In Section~\ref{sec: p-adic Section} we develop the theory of $p$-adic modular forms.
 We introduce the spaces of modular forms we are interested in and the $p$-adic Siegel morphism, showing that it is surjective.
 This uses the vanishing of cohomology of a small Banach sheaf in the sense of \cite{AIP}, see Proposition~\ref{prop: coho banach 0}, which is an interesting result on its own.
 In Section~\ref{sec: eigen} we recall Buzzard's machinery and we actually build the eigenvarieties.
-We finally study the relations between them and prove Urban's conjecture for $\GSp_4/\Q$.
+We finally study the relations between them when varying $g$ and $q$, explain the gluing process, and prove Urban's conjecture for $\GSp_4/\Q$.